- Sustainable energy transition solutions are ready, but it all depends on the scale and execution.

 Energy efficiency is also the foundation for faster and higher share of renewables.
 By working together, renewables and energy efficiency deliver around 90% of the energy-related CO2 emission reductions needed to reach our climate targets.
 The last piece of the energy transition puzzle is to ensure we connect the energy consuming sectors (buildings for heating and cooling, transport, water, and industry) with the energy-producing sectors through so-called “sector coupling”.

-Supermarkets, for example, are an untapped energy resource that can supply both heating and cooling and even supply the electricity for the e-mobility sector.
-We have thousands of supermarkets in our cities and keeping food cold or frozen across all these sites requires a lot of energy for cooling.
-The heat taken out in the cooling process, which is currently wasted, could instead be recycled as part of a smart energy solution, and used to heat the store or provide hot tap water for free.
+Supermarkets, for example, are an untapped energy resource that can supply both heating and cooling and even supply electricity for the e-mobility sector.
+We have thousands of supermarkets in our cities and keeping food cold or frozen across all these sites requires a lot of energy for cooling, creating an opportunity for the energy transition.
+The heat is taken out in the cooling process, which is currently wasted, could instead be recycled as part of a smart energy solution and used to heat the store or provide hot tap water for free.
 Supermarkets could also sell the heat to a local heating plant and distribute it through district energy systems.

 This way, heat recovery solutions can save energy for other uses and reduce the pressure on our energy system.
 Additionally, connected buildings, such as supermarkets or data centres, can offer excess capacity in an increasingly renewable energy-based system, providing flexibility when the sun is not shining, or the wind is not blowing.